 Clean any excessive old oil from the oil pan drain plug area.
 Install the Porsche Cayenne 3.0L diesel oil drain plug and washer using a 6mm hex bit.
 Torque the drain plug and sealing crush washer to 21 ft. lb.
 (Image 14)

 How To Step 14

 Remove the oil fill cap.
 Fill your Porsche Cayenne 3.0L diesel engine with engine oil that carries the Porsche 507 00 oil specification.
 Only use Porsche C30 or VW 507 00 specification oils in the 3.0L diesel engine.
-The Porsche Cayenne diesel oil fill capacity for the 2013-2014 models is 7.3 liters and the 2015-2016 models are 7.7 liters.
+The Porsche Cayenne diesel oil fill capacity for the 2013-2014 models is 7.3 liters and for the 2015-2016 models is 7.7 liters.
 (Image 15)

 How To Step 15

 Start and run the engine for about 30 seconds.
 Turn the engine off.
 This will allow the Porsche Cayenne 3.0L diesel engine's oil system to pressurize with oil, allowing you to check for oil leaks.
 Observe the oil filter housing area and oil drain plug sealing areas and confirm you don’t have any leaks.

 How To Step 17

 With the vehicle on a level surface, make a final oil level inspection.
 With the engine oil temperature cold the oil level is correct when the oil level is just below the middle of the minimum and maximum oil level marks.
 If checking the engine oil level when the engine and oil are cold, never allow the oil level to exceed the middle of the minimum and maximum oil level marks.
 See the notes below for important oil level checking information.

 The most accurate oil level reading and indication should be done with the engine at full operating temperature.
 This allows the engine oil volume to be fully expanded.
 If the oil is checked when cold the oil level should never exceed the middle of the oil level indication marks.